CUBRID/cubrid-manual/en/csql.rst

 .. warning::

      #.
 When ';connect' session command executes, the current CSQL session connection is disconnect regardless of session transition success or not.
      #.
-When CSQL is in system administrator mode, ';connect' session command cannot be used (When entering CSQL with an csql -u dba --sysadm demodb form command).
+When CSQL is in system administrator mode, ';connect' session command cannot be used (When entering CSQL with an csql -u dba \-\-sysadm demodb form command).